If you’re serious about the worsening gun epidemic, then you should be serious about the FACTS.

 The Heller Inflection

 Heller isn’t solely responsible for the gun epidemic, but it is central to it.
 And central to Heller is guesswork invited by gun rights and control advocates.
-Neither side acknowledges Heller’s role, or its deadly effects.
+Neither side acknowledges Heller’s role, or deadly effects.

-In fact in 2014, Justice Stevens warned the public: it’s “profoundly important” to see that Heller “curtails the power to regulate handguns that contribute to” record gun deaths, deploring “the slaughter caused by the prevalence of guns.”
-It should then have been no surprise that by 2015, America’s gun problem became a “Gun Epidemic,” declared by the New York Times.
+It should then be no surprise that by 2015, America’s gun problem became a “Gun Epidemic,” declared by the New York Times.

 More Guns, More Gun Violence